Tamil Nadu Agricultural University: Popular Culture

 The college premises shown in the film Vaaranam Aayiram during Meera - Krishnan's College love flashback is the Tamil Nadu Agricultural University, Coimbatore.

 The college premises and campus in the movie Sillunu Oru Kaadhal is the agricultural university in Coimbatore.

 The title song of Vivasayi was filmed at the fields of the Tamil Nadu Agricultural University.

-In the movie PT Sir, the High court sequences, both outdoor and indoor shots were taken at the TNAU.
+In the movie PT Sir, the High court sequences, were taken at the TNAU.